The best hydration bladders 2023: portable water reservoirs

 It’s important to empty and dry your reservoir when it’s not in use.
 Some have handy hang loops that make drying easier.
 To dry out your reservoir, blow air into the mouthpiece to empty the tube of water, then hang the bladder upside down with the tube inside to prop the reservoir open.

 Always keep a box or bag of hydration reservoir cleaning tablets on hand.
 Use one a month or as needed to keep your reservoir fresh testing.
-(See also: how to clean a hydration bladder and how to choose a water purifier.)
+(See also: how to choose a water purifier.)

 8. Top tip